 What you must pay when you get these services Services that are covered for you Value Elite After reaching the Medicare-covered benefit limit, this plan offers additional SET visits.
 No limit to the number of SET/PAD visits allowed based on medical necessity.
-Transportation services Plan provides Quartz® CashCard to make payments for any non-emergent transportation to your medical appointments.
-Swipe your card any \$750 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent \$1,000 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent car service like Uber, Lyft or general taxis.
-Amount does not apply towards the out-of- pocket Transportation.
-Unlimited one-way trips to health- Transportation.
-Unlimited one-way trips to health- maximum. related locations. related locations.
+Transportation services \$750 per year is provided on the \$1,000 per year is provided on the Plan provides Quartz® CashCard to make Quartz [®] CashCard to be used toward Quartz® CashCard to be used toward payments for any non-emergent transportation to your medical appointments.
+Swipe your card any Fitness Membership dues, Vision Hardware and non-emergent Fitness Membership dues, Vision Hardware and non-emergent car service like Uber, Lyft or general taxis.
+Transportation.
+Transportation.
+Amount does not apply towards the out-of- pocket maximum.
+Unlimited one-way trips to health- related locations.
+Unlimited one-way trips to health- related locations.
 All reimbursement requests need to be submitted to Quartz by January 31, 2025, to ensure payment.

-Urgently needed services

-Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-ofnetwork.
+Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
 Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.

-\$40 copayment at an urgent care center (including worldwide)

-\$30 copayment at an urgent care center (including worldwide)
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork. ✓ Urgent care is covered worldwide.
+Please see Worldwide emergency and urgent care services row for details. \$40 copayment at an urgent care center (including worldwide) \$30 copayment at an urgent care center (including worldwide) -- -- -- application